EU regulator to give verdict on J&J COVID-19 vaccine by mid-March

 Endorsements by the EMA have to be formally approved by the European Union.

-Reporting by Pushkala Aripaka and Tanishaa Nadkar in Bengaluru; Editing by Shounak Dasgupta and Maju Samuel
+Reporting by Pushkala Aripaka, Tanishaa Nadkar and Mrinalika Roy in Bengaluru; Editing by Shounak Dasgupta and Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.